Perspectives on locally weighted ensemble Kalman methods: Ensemble-based linear approximation

 \subsection{Ensemble-based function approximation}

-Having defined approximate ensemble-based and mean-field-based derivatives $D_\kappa A(x)[f]$ and $D_\kappa A(x)[f]$ we can define the following notions of local approximation (to first and second order) of the mapping $A$, from the point of view of $x\in \X$, utilising the ensemble $\{u^{(i)}\}_{i=1}^J$ and kernel weights $\kappa^i$ (or the mean field $\nu$):
+Having defined approximate ensemble-based and mean-field-based derivatives $D_\kappa A(x)[f]$ and $D_\kappa A(x)[f]$ we can define the following notions of local approximation (to first and second order) of the mapping $A$, from the point of view of $x\in \X$, utilising the ensemble $\{u^{(i)}\}_{i=1}^J$ and kernel weights $\kappa^i$ (or the mean field $\nu$).
+An important design choice for approximating nonlinear maps with an ensemble is the order in which \textit{empirical averages} and \textit{nonlinear map application} are performed: Both $\mu_A^\kappa(x)$ (locally weighted empirical average of values of $A(x)$), and $A(\mu^\kappa(x))$ (evaluation of map $A$ in locally weighted empirical average) are sensible choices leading to slightly different approximations.

 where the mean-field versions $\underline A_x, \underline {\widetilde A}_x,\underline A_x^{(2)}, \underline {\widetilde A}_x^{(2)}$ of these expressions are straightforward by replacing $\mu^\kappa \mapsto \underline \mu^\kappa$ etc.